Battle of Long Island: Grant's diversionary attack; Battle Hill where British suffer their highest casualties

-Stirling led two units of Colonel John Haslet's 1st Delaware Regiment under the immediate command of Major Thomas Macdonough, and Colonel William Smallwood's 1st Maryland Infantry under the immediate command of Major Mordecai Gist; both Haslet and Smallwood were on courts-martial duty in Manhattan.
-Following close behind was Parson's Connecticut regiment with 251 men.
-Stirling led this combined force to reinforce Parsons and Atlee and stop the British advance.
-Stirling had a total of 1,600 troops at his command.
+As Field Officer of the Day, Gen. Parsons had spent the night at the Simon Bergen House on the Gowanus Road and thus was present and on duty on that road since shortly after sunrise.
+Having been roused as early as 3:00 AM by the alert of British troops advancing along the Gowanus Road, the 17th Connecticut Continental Regiment had marched from the Brooklyn fortifications in downtown Brooklyn and arrived on the Gowanus Road by around 7:00 AM to support Parsons.
+Not long thereafter, Stirling arrived there with parts of Colonel John Haslet's 1st Delaware Regiment under the immediate command of Major Thomas Macdonough, and Colonel William Smallwood's 1st Maryland Infantry under the immediate command of Major Mordecai Gist.
+Both Haslet and Smallwood had been on duty in Manhattan at the Zedwitz court martial and arrived too late on the morning of the battle to lead their respective regiments.
+Stirling led this combined force of about 1,600 to stop the advance along the Gowanus Road by the two British brigades under Gen. James Grant.

-Stirling placed Atlee's men in an apple orchard owned by Wynant Bennett on the south side of the Gowanus Road near present-day 3rd Avenue and 18th Street.
-Upon the approach of the British, the Americans:

-took possession of a hill about two miles from camp, and detached Colonel Atlee to meet them further on the road; in about sixty rods he drew up and received the enemy's fire and gave them a well-directed fire from his regiment, which did great execution, and then retreated to the hill.
+Stirling placed Atlee's men in an apple orchard owned by Wynant Bennett on the south side of Gowanus Road near present-day 3rd Avenue and 18th Street.
+Upon the approach of the British, the Americans "took possession of a hill about two miles from camp, and detached Colonel Atlee to meet them further on the road; in about sixty rods he drew up and received the enemy's fire and gave them a well-directed fire from his regiment, which did great execution, and then retreated to the hill".
+That hill was not the same one as Battle Hill, discussed below.